cunnie/writings/i_am_become_forever.md

 description that matched Tyrion's.
 She also saw 'juxtaposed' images.
 At the time she was exhibiting anomalous brain waves, so I sedated her."

 _Technically I, not you, who sedated me.
-You wasn't good with veins_ thought Jennifer to herself.
+You weren't good with veins._

 "Max, were you able to record the anomalous brain waves?" asked Gates.

-"Yes, they're recorded in the brain wave unit."
+"Yes, they're recorded in the EEG."

 "I'd be very interested in seeing them later."

 "I would like to know what about the research precludes me from returning to work," said Julia.

 "We don't know what's going to happen to you.
-Other than Captain Tyrion, we've only had one other subject, and similar to Captain Tyrion the other subject vanished one day.
-Without a trace.
-From a high security military facility.
-A facility like this one, where people can not disappear.
-Until now.
-We still don't know what happened, and you, Julia, are our only living link."
+We've only had two subjects, one was Captain Tyrion,  and you, Julia, are the only person who has seen him since he disappeared."

 "Did either of these subjects manifest any symptoms before their disappearance?"

-"Yes," said General Gates.
-"Their field of vision was distorted, they saw what you refer to as 'juxtaposed' images.
-At times they suffered mild headaches.
-At other times they were overcome with a sense of calm and well-being.
-Also, they 'flickered'?"
+"Yes, Captain Tyrion did," said General Gates.
+"His field of vision was distorted, he saw what you refer to as 'juxtaposed' images.
+At times he suffered mild headaches.
+At other times he was overcome with a sense of calm and well-being.
+Also, he 'flickered'."

 "What do you mean by 'flickered'?"

-"There were people who noticed that the subjects would seem to disappear for a fraction of a second and then reapper."
+"There were people who noticed that the Tyrion would seem to disappear for a fraction of a second and then reapper."

 Max interrupted, "Were there any measurement instruments trained on them at the